Cellv2/voting-app-containers/README.md

 # What is this?

-This is just a simple project meant to help solidifying knowledge on Docker
+This is just a simple project meant to help solidifying knowledge on Docker.
+The idea is based on [this project](https://github.com/dockersamples/example-voting-app).

 ## Architecture

 The planned architecture is to have two individual web apps, one with a Redis cache and one with a MongoDB database.
 There will then be a third app which will act as a go-between for Redis and the MongoDB database.

+The first web app will allow a user to select an option, which will then write to Redis.
+The worker will then take the Redis key update and insert it into the MongoDB database.
+The second web app will then display with votes within the MondoDB database.

 ## Goals